I3ld/My-Whisky-House/README.md

   Just go on [official Node.js website](https://nodejs.org/) and download the installer.
 Also, be sure to have `git` available in your PATH, `npm` might need it (You can find git [here](https://git-scm.com/)).

-- #### Node installation on Ubuntu

-  You can install nodejs and npm easily with apt install, just run the following commands.

-      $ sudo apt install nodejs
-      $ sudo apt install npm

-- #### Other Operating Systems
-  You can find more information about the installation on the [official Node.js website](https://nodejs.org/) and the [official NPM website](https://npmjs.org/).

 If the installation was successful, you should be able to run the following command.

     $ node --version